dotnet/designs/accepted/2022/FunctionPointers.md

 Note that this property is already nullable and does return `null` in open generic parameters cases as well.

 ### `Name` property
-Returns "`*()`".

-This property is not nullable.
+Returns `String.Empty()`.
+Any other syntax here is somewhat arbitrary, and since the property is not nullable, the empty string seems fine unless a compelling reason is found.

+Other options discussed include "`*()`" and "`*(comma_for_each_parameter)`".
 Consider that generics do not provide parameter type information either:
 ```cs
     string s = typeof(Action<int>).Name; // "Action`1
 ```